1. Trevi Fountain

 7. Palazzo and Piazza Farnese (c.
 1500)

-Exit the campo south and walk for one block to Piazza Farnese, fronted by the Palazzo Farnese (now French Embassy) begun c1513 and designed by a who’s-who of Renaissance artists: Bramante, Sangallo the Younger, Michelangelo, Vignola and Giacomo della Porta.
+Exit the campo south and walk for one block to Piazza Farnese, fronted by the Palazzo Farnese (now French Embassy).
+Begun circa 1513 it was designed by a who’s-who of Renaissance artists: Bramante, Sangallo the Younger, Michelangelo, Vignola and Giacomo della Porta.
 The twin fountains in the piazza are crafted from bathtubs taken from the Baths of Caracala.

 Standing facing the Palazzo Farnese, the French Embassy, exit the Piazza on the street along the left side of the Palazzo.
 The street terminates in a fountain called the Mascherone.
 As you make your way down the street make sure to look back over the garden wall on your right to see the garden façade of the Palazzo.
 The three arches in the rear side are by Michelangelo, as is the arch that spans over the street with the Mascherone.